KeithDHedger/LFSDesktopProject/LFSDock/README.md

 This will be a simple dock.<br>
-Far from finished yet, usable but can only launch apps.<br>
+Far from finished yet, but usable.<br>
 Much more to come!.<br>

 Getting functionality working first, fancy graphics later.<br>